RAK7394 WisGate Developer CM4 LoRaWAN Network Server Guide

 make

-to install all dependencies with the changes.
+to install all dependencies.
+Use the following commands:

 make clean